Small electricals recycling

 What you can recycle

-You can recycle the following small electricals through our recycling banks:
+You can recycle the following small electricals:

 • Blender